Forest of Dean Bouldering [START HERE]

 Below is a list of bouldering locations in the Forest of Dean (& Wye Valley):

 - Nailbridge/Merthers (UKC link) (Intermediate to Experienced Boulderers/Esoteric Quarry Bouldering) - Not far from Cinderford are some old sandstone quarry outcrops, with some surprisingly good and challenging lines.
 Worth a look even if visiting.
 Might be a little tricky to find but not that hard.
+May feel a little grubby in parts due to fly tipping but the wall around Boomerang is lovely in summer, with the wild flowers that grow there.

 - Lydbrook (Esoteric Quarry Bouldering) - Really just an add on and not a first place to visit.
 It will be a little underwhelming.
 That said, if you are local there are a couple of cool lowball sandstone quarried problems here.
+Not far from Lydbrooks famous 'summer river hangout' at the other end of the village.
+Great for a dip in the river Wye on hot days! *locals tip: For a stunning picnic spot, search for the church on the other side of the river, just to the North West slightly on the map ;)

 - More to follow (page under construction)